-The Lab has secured funding to build a free open-source legal analytics application in the refugee law field.
-The application uses data about Canada’s refugee determination process scraped from online sources, applies various NLP tools to extract useful information from that data, and then presents analysis of that data to assist refugee lawyers appearing before the Immigration and Refugee Board and the Federal Court.
+The Lab has several ongoing projects related to open-source legal analytics in the refugee law field.
+The projects use data about Canada’s refugee determination process scraped from online sources, apply various NLP and LLM tools to extract useful information from that data, analyze the data, and present insights from that data in accessible formats to assist refugee lawyers appearing before the Immigration and Refugee Board and the Federal Court.

-(b) Program automated processes for legal data collection from online sources
+(b) Programing automated processes for legal data collection from online sources

-(c) Undertake data wrangling to clean the collected data
+(c) Undertaking data wrangling to clean collected data

-(d) Assist with applying NLP categorization tools on the data
+(d) Applying NLP tools to the cleaned data